 The Malka Penn Award is given annually to the author of an outstanding children’s book addressing human rights issues or themes, such as discrimination, equity, poverty, justice, war, peace, slavery or freedom.
 Within these larger themes, the award committee is particularly eager to recognize stories about individuals – real or fictional, children or adults – who have been affected by social injustices, and who, by confronting them, have made a difference in their lives or the lives of others.

-|Any book for young children (birth through age 12) originally published in the United States between Sept.
-1, 2016 – Aug.
-31, 2017 is eligible for consideration for the 2017 Malka Penn Award.
+|Any book for young children (birth through age 12) originally published in North America between Sept.
+1, 2017 – Aug.
+31, 2018 is eligible for consideration for the 2018 Malka Penn Award.
 The book may be a work of fiction, non-fiction, poetry, memoir, or biography aimed at children below the age of thirteen.
 Books must be published in a physical, print form—e-books are currently ineligible for consideration.

 A committee of UConn faculty, staff, and community members selects one award winner each year.
 In addition, up to ten additional books may be selected for special recognition.

-|The deadline for submission for the 2017 Malka Penn Award is October 1, 2017.
+|The deadline for submission for the 2018 Malka Penn Award is September 15, 2018.

 Award winner and recognized books will be announced in early November.